2001 Indianapolis 500

-Changes for 2001
+Race background

-In the seventh year of the IRL/CART split, Team Penske and Team Green purchased IRL-type machines, and returned to race at Indianapolis.
-Ganassi, who had returned in 2000, entered as well.
-For the first time during the open wheel split, the CART series did not schedule any races for the weekend of Indy 500 pole qualifying, nor the race itself, to allow their teams the opportunity to participate at Indy without interference.
+In the seventh year of the ongoing IRL/CART split, Team Penske and Team Green purchased IRL-type machines, and returned to race at Indianapolis.
+Ganassi, who had returned (and won) in 2000, entered as well.
+For the first time during the open wheel split, the CART series did not schedule any races for the weekend of the Indy 500, nor for the weekend of pole qualifying, allowing their teams the opportunity to participate at Indianapolis without interference.

 Because of his move to Formula One for the 2001 season, reigning Indianapolis 500 champion Juan Pablo Montoya did not return to defend his title.
-After one year of retirement, two-time winner Arie Luyendyk returned to the cockpit.
+Montoya would not race in the Indy 500 again until 2014.
+After one year of retirement, two-time Indy 500 winner Arie Luyendyk returned to the cockpit.

-After an experimental two-week schedule was used for the Indy 500 from 1998–2000, the Speedway reverted to the more traditional three-week schedule for practice, time trials, and the race.
+After an experimental two-week schedule was used for the Indy 500 from 1998 to 2000, the Speedway reverted to a more traditional three-week schedule for practice, time trials, and the race.
 Rookie orientation was held April 13–14.
 Time trials were set at three days, however, instead of the original four.
-The week-long open test held in April from 1998-2000 was also eliminated, essentially replaced by the reinstatement of the second week of May practice.
+The week-long open test held in April from 1998 to 2000 was also eliminated, essentially replaced by the reinstatement of the second week of May practice.

-Due to the MSA, tobacco brand sponsorship was an issue during the month of May.
-Penske Racing drivers Hélio Castroneves and Gil de Ferran were sponsored by Marlboro full-time in the CART series.
-The MSA, however, allows brand sponsorship in only one sport per season.
+Due to the MSA, tobacco brand sponsorship became an issue during the month of May.
+Team Penske drivers Hélio Castroneves and Gil de Ferran were sponsored by Marlboro full-time in the CART series.
+The MSA, however, allowed brand sponsorship in only one sport per season.
 To skirt the regulations, CART sanctioned the participation of its teams in the race.
 The Penske cars practiced and qualified with Marlboro logos during the first week of activity.
 By mid-month, however, they were required to remove the logos when the state attorney general's office objected to their use.
-Rather than repaint the liveries, or add generic logos, the sidepods were simply left blank with the familiar white/red Marlboro paint scheme maintained.
+Rather than repaint the liveries, or add generic logos (such as the familiar Marlboro "barcode" insignia), the sidepods were simply left blank; the familiar white/red Marlboro paint scheme was maintained.